-Your group health benefit plan provides coverage for the following health care services in accordance with the UPMC Health Plan Policies and Procedures when those services are Medically Necessary.
-Refer to your Schedule of Benefits for Copayment, Deductible, and Coinsurance amounts, as well as any Benefit Limits related to Covered Services.
-You may obtain most Covered Services from either Participating or Non-Participating Providers and receive varying levels of coverage, as discussed throughout this Certificate of Coverage.
+UPMC Health Plan provides coverage for the following health care services in accordance with UPMC Health Plan Policies and Procedures when those services are Medically Necessary.
+Refer to your Schedule of Benefits for Copayments, Deductibles, and Coinsurance amounts, as well as any Benefit Limits related to Covered Services.
+You may obtain most Covered Services from either Participating or Non-Participating Providers and receive varying levels of coverage, as discussed throughout this Policy.
 However, there are certain services that will not be covered if you do not receive them from a Participating Provider.
-A doctor's statement that you should have certain services does not mean the services are Medically Necessary and therefore Covered Services under this benefit plan.
+For more information please contact Member Services by calling the phone number on the back of your ID card.
+A doctor's statement that you should have certain services does not mean the services are Medically Necessary and therefore Covered Services under your benefit plan.